t-rappos/auction-system/doc/srs.md

  - Items
   - Upload item image

- - Listings
-  - Sell item (search for similar items to check recommended price)

  - Searching
   - Wait for item to appear that matches search criteria
   - View price of item type over time
-  - TODO: ?idea? search criteria price over time?
+    - Save search criteria and plot average price over time?

 ### 3.2.4 Operating Environment

 - Users will be able to use this software from a website GUI.
-It should work identically on ?Internet Explorer?, Firefox and Chrome on PC's and mobiles.
+It should work identically on Internet Explorer, Firefox and Chrome on PC's and mobiles.
 - Multiple users can use the software at any time

 ### 3.2.5 Domain Entities